Tecnativa/docker-socket-proxy/README.md

 ## Image tags

-Right now, the only supported tag in our container images is `:latest`.
+Right now, the only supported tags in our container images are the ones following this
+rules:

+1. Each individual git released version will result in an image being tagged with the correspondent `:{{version}}`
+1. `:latest` will refer to the latest _released_ version in git.
+1. `:edge` will be the version that is in the repo's master branch

 Any other tag you find in our [Docker Hub image][dh-img] is deprecated.